rewaj56/flowsense/README.md

 # FlowSense

 FlowSense is a Laravel package that provides detailed route information.
 It includes a middleware that adds a floating button on your web pages to display the current route's details, such as URI, controller, and method.
+With just one click, you can see detailed information about the current route, including the URI, controller, and method.
+It's great for both new developers navigating a big codebase and experienced developers who want quick access to route details without switching between files.

 ## Features